mdaneshv/ConvLSTM-for-Burger-s-equations/README.md

 # Introduction

 This repository contains data science projects on deep learning and machine learning.
 Codes are written in `Python`.

+- ## First Topic (Data Driven Prediction of Dynamical Systems)

+I have exploited ConvLSTM neural networks to predict solution of Inviscid Burgers equation.

+- ## Second Topic (Convolutional Neural Networks with TensorFlow)

+This is a tutorial project to show how to use TensorFlow to load data and build simple models to predict the data

+- ## Third Topic (Deep Convolutional Neural Networks: EfficientNet)

+This is a project on Kaggle for detecting Cassava Leaf disease.
+I have implemented Efficientnet with TensorFlow which is a prtrained Deep-CNN.

 ||Topics|
 |:-----|:--------|